Feed The Green Bin

 What about leftovers that contain meat, oil, butter or cheese?

-Small amounts of these items used as an ingredient can be included in the food scrap cart.
+Small amounts of these items used as an ingredient can be included in the green bin.
 However, meatballs or other easily removed meat, fish or dairy products should be placed in the trash.

 What should I use to collect food scraps indoors?

 A large tub or plastic container is all you need, but if you prefer a food scrap specific container, check online or your local stores.
 You may also use compostable bags (with the BPI logo) or paper bags.
 Do not use plastic bags because they don't break down with the material.
 You can also make an easy indoor bin liner out of newspaper.

 How do I learn more about the new ARL pilot compost facility?